 a.
 Circle any birds and animals which have been observed on or near the site or are known to be on or near the site:

-Birds: hawk, heron, eagle, songbirds, other: American crow Mammals: deer, bear, elk, beaver, other: covote, raccoon, opossum b.
+Birds: hawk, heron, eagle, songbirds, other: American crow Mammals: deer, bear, elk, beaver, other: coyote, raccoon, opossum Fish: bass, salmon, trout, herring, shellfish, other:

+b.
 List any threatened or endangered species known to be on or near the site.